SumoLogic/sumologic-kubernetes-collection/docs/fluent/best-practices.md

 ## Excluding Metrics

-You can filter out metrics directly in promethus using [this documentation](/docs/additional-prometheus-configuration.md#filter-metrics).

-You can also exclude metrics by any tag in Fluentd.
+You can exclude metrics by any tag in Fluentd.
 For example to filter out metrics from `sumologic` namespace, you can use following configuration:

 ```yaml